Lezurex/url-shortener/README.md

 - Manage all your created links
 - Create shortened URLs with a customized ID
 - Enable rickroll mode for shortened links without preview on social media and chat applications
+- See how many times your link has been clicked

 ## Installation
 You can either run this application on an existing **Apache2 webserver** or via **docker-compose**.